Preventing Gum Disease from Recurring

 Caring for Your Teeth and Gums at Home

-A few simple steps incorporated into your daily routine can help prevent gum disease.
+A few simple steps incorporated into your daily routine can help prevent gum disease, including the following:

-Flossing once a day also works to remove food and plaque along your gumline, out of reach of your toothbrush.
+- Flossing once a day also works to remove food and plaque along your gumline that is out of reach of your toothbrush.

 Our Patient Progress System